Global Sun Ovens

 Over 2 billion people cook with wood, charcoal or dung as their primary cooking fuel and the social, economic and environmental impacts are significant.
 The GLOBAL SUN OVEN® has been carefully engineered to provide an alternative to using wood and dung.
 These fuels are becoming increasingly scarce and costly.
 The use of these solar ovens can be very beneficial to women all over the world by reducing the cost of fuel and/or lightening the everyday burdens of life.

-NGO’s that have worked with SUN OVEN® have found that they have had an easier time getting people to use them because these solar ovens work so well and maintain cooking temperatures that are significantly higher than other types of solar devices.
+NGO’s that have worked with SUN OVEN® have found that they have had an easier time getting people to use them because these solar ovens work so well and maintain cooking temperatures that are significantly higher than other box type solar cookers.

 The price of GLOBAL SUN OVEN® can be reduced by assembling them in the countries in which they will be used.
 SUN OVENS International has developed a local assembly plant system, enabling GLOBAL SUN OVEN® to be made in the area they will be used, dramatically reducing the cost of the ovens and shipping.
 This complete assembly system includes the training, tools, instructional materials and follow-up support necessary.